 Professional negligence claims can cost a huge amount to both parties involved.
 Typically most businesses believe the only option available when mediation has not been successful is litigation through the courts, which can take up to two years to conclude and???because of the time and complexity of issues???costs can rocket.?However, a less well known option???where the courts could be avoided thereby reducing costs by up to 75 per cent and having a binding decision within only 56 days ? is the revamped adjudication scheme.

+What is it?
+This voluntary scheme has been around since 2015 and was intended to enable parties in a professional negligence dispute to obtain a ruling from an independent adjudicator that would be adhered to by both parties (if this was agreed at the beginning.)
+Once parties agreed to the scheme, they were bound to its rules.
 It recently received a makeover whereby it doesn?t just have to focus on claims against your solicitor.
 It now can be used in a dispute against any non-medical professional (such as accountants, surveyors, valuers, insurance brokers and pension and financial advisors) and there is no cap on the amount under contention.?The costs of the adjudicator are graded so that they reflect the complexity and cost of the claim.
 Both parties are liable to pay the adjudicator’s costs which will remain within a set limit, but the adjudicator will have the authority to require the losing party to pay all or most of the costs.?
 Read more about negligence:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.